 I am a huge fan of arm knit blankets so today I am sharing another fun arm knit blanket tutorial!

 The cost of one of these arm knit blankets can get up to $250-300 in stores, on Etsy or in online shops.
 My material cost me about $110 plus $20 shipping and maybe 40 minutes to make the blanket.
-It’s not bad and it’s handmade.
+Which is not bad -and it’s handmade.
+Obviously you could probably find a cheaper wool or yarn- but let’s not forget- you get what you pay for- so get some snuggle worthy stuff guys!
 One these blankets could make a wonderful gift for Christmas, for birthdays or any occasion for someone who loves cozy and home decor.

 The wool I used is linked below (affiliate link):